How do you create a Parenting Plan?

 Yes, you can!

-A parenting plan is effectively a legally recognised agreement between parents about how they deal with their children following a separation.
+A parenting plan is effectively a legally recognised agreement between parents about how they care for their children following a separation.
 These agreements usually include where the children will live and how they are to spend time with each parent.

 The Family Law Act requires that parenting plans be in writing, be signed by both parents, and be dated.
 Those are the only legal requirements to creating a parenting plan.
 While that seems very simple for those of us who work in family law, for your average person, it is a bit broad and probably raises a lot of questions.